Intermesh/groupoffice7-docs/docs/01_REST_API/02_Create_a_module/00_Folders_and_files.md

 	- Model

 ## Module manager file
 Each module has a module manager file.
-In this case:
+In this case "UX/Modules/Bands/Module.php".

-UX/Modules/Bands/Module.php.

 Create this file and put in this minimal code: